 Pass a Test for Medical Courses (TMS)

-More and more German universities are choosing to use TMS in the selection process and admission for the medical programs.
+More and more German universities are choosing to use TMS in the selection process and admission for medical programs.
 Therefore, all students need to pass this exam before they will be considered as applicants.

 Today 22 universities use this test, you can check with your desired university if it’s a requirement.
 Although this test isn’t mandatory, but can significantly increase the chances of the applicant if he/she doesn’t have very good notes.
 The exam is in German and takes about 5 hours.
 Currently, the examination fee is 73 EUR.